adermgram/Tetris-game/README.md

 ### Scoring

 - Each cleared line adds points to your score.
 - The more lines you clear at once, the higher the score you will earn.

+## Development Notes

+- The game uses the `raylib` library for graphics and audio.
+It is automatically fetched using CMake's `FetchContent`.
+- Ensure all resources (fonts and sounds) are placed in their respective folders to avoid runtime errors.

 ### Acknowledgement